 On-trade

-The Irish Food Writers’ Guild announces 2026 Food Awards winners
+Non-alcoholic beer brand wins the Irish Food Writers’ Guild 2026 Food Awards

-The Irish Food Writers’ Guild has recently announced the recipients of its 2026 Food Awards, recognising excellence, sustainability, community and outstanding contribution across Ireland’s food and drink sector.
+The Irish Food Writers’ Guild announced the recipients of its 2026 Food Awards on 3 March, recognising excellence, sustainability, community and outstanding contribution across Ireland’s food and drink sector.

 Welcoming guests, chairperson Paula McIntyre said it was, “my very great pleasure to welcome you all to Ananda for today’s Food Awards presentation and lunch” and extended, “a particularly warm welcome to all our 2026 award winners, who have travelled from Cork, Clare, Derry, Louth, Fermanagh, Wicklow and Galway.